kriszyp/put-selector/README.md

 	put("div");

 will create a new &lt;div> element.
-We can put a reference element in front of the selector string and the &div> will be appended as a child to the provided element:
+We can put a reference element in front of the selector string and the &lt;div> will be appended as a child to the provided element:

 	put(parent, "div");